SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/install-collector/macos.md

 ## Troubleshooting

-For general Sumo Otelcol troubleshooting, refer to [Troubleshooting](/docs/send-data/opentelemetry-collector/troubleshooting).
+For general Sumo Logic OTel Collector troubleshooting, refer to [Troubleshooting](/docs/send-data/opentelemetry-collector/troubleshooting).

 Here are some troubleshooting steps specific to macOS.

 ### Error `/Library/Application Support/otelcol-sumo/uninstall.sh: No such file or directory` when uninstalling collector

-If you are trying to uninstall the collector on macOS and you are getting an error similar to the following:
+If you're trying to uninstall the collector on macOS, and you see an error similar to the following:

 ```console
 $ sudo curl -Ls https://github.com/SumoLogic/sumologic-otel-collector/releases/latest/download/install.sh | sudo -E bash -s -- -u -y -p